alexpolt/alexpolt.github.io/src/lenin-bright.md

   filtering, I switched to clustered lighting: lights are put into clusters based on an effective radius and uploaded into a float 3D texture (really a 2D texture).
 The shader samples 8 nearby clusters and does trilinear filtering.
 There is still an option to do lighting per pixel or per vertex.
+What I have noticed is that **filtering has also considerably improved** the per-vertex lighting quality.
 The model in the demo is a statue of [Vladimir Ilyich][lenin].

 <div class="webgl" webgl_version="1" webgl_div="shader0" init="load_demo">